Randy Arozarena Player Props: Rays vs. Giants

-On Monday, Randy Arozarena (.289 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 9:45 PM ET.
+Randy Arozarena -- with a slugging percentage of .342 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the San Francisco Giants, with Jakob Junis on the hill, on August 15 at 9:45 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Guardians.
+In his most recent appearance, he strung together two hits (going 2-for-4) against the Giants.

 Randy Arozarena Game Info & Props vs. the Giants